5th October 2016

 Classic Jets Fighter Museum is located an easy 20 minutes drive North of Adelaide en route to the world famous Barossa Valley wineries and vineyards.

-Sit behind the controls of our RAAF Mirage, Sabre and RAN Sea Venom Jet Fighters.
+Sit behind the controls of our RAN Sea Venom Jet Fighter.

 Follow the progress of our rare F4U-1 "birdcage" Corsair in our

 Browse the many rare Military aviation artifacts on display.

 See our displays of conventional, radial and jet aircraft engines.

 The Classic Jets Fighter Museum has salvaged an F4U-1 S/N 02270, from Vanuatu, where it force landed in a lagoon, near Quoin Hill fighter strip on the 5 th May 1944.

 The Corsair’s pilot Captain James Vittitoe escaped uninjured.
 The Corsair’s machine guns were salvaged the next day and the aircraft was then abandoned.